 Chord Diagrams for Left Handed Guitar Players

-This generally requires a tiny portion of your brain in order to flip the diagrams in your head.
-This is the smallest of inconveniences as let’s face it, chord diagrams are something you might use early on in your playing career and then probably never bother with again.
+This generally requires a tiny portion of intelligence in order to flip the diagrams in your head.
+This is the smallest of inconveniences, as let’s face it, chord diagrams are something you might use early on in your playing career and then probably never bother with again.

-Guitar Teachers ARE THE SAME for Left Handed Guitar Players
+Guitar Teachers Are the Same for Left Handed Guitar Players

 Left Hand is Right Hand

-Most of the time hands will be referred to as ‘picking hand‘ and ‘fret hand‘ so this shouldn’t be a problem.
-But on the occasions that they are referred to as right and left, you just need to remember to think the opposite.
+Most of the time, however, hands will be simply referred to as ‘picking hand‘ and ‘fretting hand‘ so this shouldn’t be a problem.
+But on the occasions that they are referred to as right and left, you’ll just need to remember to think the opposite.

-Left Handed Guitar Players Have The Upper Hand
+Lefties Have The Upper Hand

-For example, a recent study at the National Institute of Sports and Physical Education in Paris found that left handed people have faster eye-hand coordination with their right hand than even right-handers do.
-So quit your whining!
+For example, a recent study at the National Institute of Sports and Physical Education in Paris found that left handed people have faster eye-hand coordination with their right hand than even right-handers do!